diehummel/yadve/README.md

 #  yadve - yet another distributed video encoder

-This is a Set of Scripts based on "dve - the distributed video encoder", but without using parallel or using ssh to start Workers on different Hosts.
+This is a Set of BASH Shell Scripts based on "dve - the distributed video encoder", but without using parallel or using ssh to start Workers on different Hosts.

 Script yadve-master
  - Grabs the ffmpeg options or uses Default values